HomeLatest NewsStartupsRaphe mPhibr raises $100 million to expand aerospace manufacturing in India

 Similarly, HENSOLDT CEO Oliver Dörre and Safran’s Alexandre Ziegler, in separate remarks, acknowledged Raphe mPhibr’s engineering and manufacturing capabilities.
 Ziegler referred to the company as “a technological and industrial adventure the likes of which can only be found in India.”

-Although the firm presents itself as a provider, it has also indicated ambitions to contribute to broader high-tech manufacturing and exports.
+Although the firm presents itself as a defence technology provider, it has also indicated ambitions to contribute to broader high-tech manufacturing and exports.
 It says its UAV systems are undergoing validation for new markets and it is in discussions with potential partners in Europe and the Middle East.

 Raphe mPhibr’s team includes over 600 personnel and it claims to hold more than 100 proprietary designs.
 The company has reportedly logged over one million kilometres of flight and is positioning itself as a long-term player in India’s defence and aerospace sectors.